JayHeng/pzh-py-speech/README.md

   6. Open "\JaysPySPEECH\bin\JaysPySPEECH.exe" to use it
 ```

-> Note1: It is only verified in environment: Windows 10, x64bit
-> Note2: TTW(Text-to-Wav) feature cannot be used as PyInstaller cannot pack pyttsx3+eSpeak up
+> Note: It is only verified in environment: Windows 10, x64bit, besides, TTW(Text-to-Wav) feature cannot be used as PyInstaller cannot pack pyttsx3+eSpeak up

 ### Features in v1.0.0 :
 ********************